harsh-doshii/harsh-doshii.github.io/content/posts/77_post.md

 2. When the User answers these questions, he/she can click publish.
 Once published this becomes visibile to the User's followes.

 3. Only on a specific time period can you update the retroscpective I am thinking it to be from Friday 6pm to Monday 6pm of the timezone that the user is in.

+Now I have to start looking into the tech to build this.
+I am also aiming for a larger project - Life Management tools.
+Just like we have Product Management tools like JIRA/Asana we need some Life Management tools.

+Idea is to start looking into the open source tech that is available for PM tools and give it a LM tool.